solnet-aquarium/standards-and-tooling/javascript/README.md

 ## Pre-commit Hooks

-Pre commit hooks must be used to ensure only quality code is committed to a project.
+Pre commit hooks must be used to ensure only quality code is committed to a project. the following hook should be added to all projects, as it will check **only** code that is to be committed, and therefore can help to incrementally fix the JavaScript in a legacy project.

 Use [husky][husky] to ensure pre-commit hooks are installed when the developer runs `npm install`.